Docker Image: PHP with MySQLi

 - "traefik.enable=true"

-- "traefik.http.routers.djpicdemo-web.rule=Host(`demo.djpic.info`)"
+- "traefik.http.routers.djpicdemo-web.rule=Host(`demo.djpic.net`)"

 - "traefik.http.routers.djpicdemo-web.entrypoints=web"